 3. The struggle to let go.
 I often remind parents that we are working ourselves out of a job.
 If we do our parenting job well, our children will likely launch out of our home in independence.
 The irony of this for stepparents is that when it comes time to push the bird out of the nest, it can feel like defeat.
 “I’ve worked so hard to bond with this kid,” a stepmom shared, “it feels weird to let her go.”
 Yes, it can.
 But let her go, you must.

 4. Striving for “mom/dad” status.
 Insightfully, new stepparents don’t expect stepchildren to immediately call them mom or dad.
 But often stepparents secretly long for the day when the child begins to regularly refer to them with that term of endearment.
 If that doesn’t happen after a number of years—sometimes coinciding with adolescence—some stepparents emotionally withdraw with hurt feelings.
 This can be experienced as rejection by the stepchild who doesn’t understand why the withdrawal is taking place.

 What stepparents need to understand is that only a third of stepchildren ever grow into using the mom or dad label for their stepparent, and that many years together doesn’t increase the percentage.
 The mom/dad label is generally reserved by children for their biological parents.
 Stepparents need to do themselves and teens a favor and let go of this expectation so it doesn’t lead to unnecessary hurt feelings.

 Adolescence is a natural time of family transition and turmoil.
-It’s hard enough as it is; an understanding of the above dynamics will help you to not inadvertently make it worse than it already is.
+It’s hard enough as it is; an understanding of the above dynamics will help you not to inadvertently make it worse.

 1. Biological parents and stepparents should talk frequently during their child’s adolescence.
 Bounce your perspective about the child’s behavior off the other to see if there might be another side to consider.